-Jackie, I need dating advice.
-I’ve been divorced for two years.
+Jackie, I’ve been divorced for two years.
 I cheated but my ex left.
 I am dating but only attracting damaged men.
 Recently, a man left me again after two months.
 I’m so heartbroken and want to know what I did wrong.
 He and I are never going to work out, we are totally different people, but I so miss him.
 I feel so down and crying non-stop.

 I always feel the need to state that I have no training in psychology, so please take my advice as a friend, not a licensed therapist.
 With that, here are my thoughts.